themodernjavascript/javascript-promises/content/08-promise-chaining.md

 // call our promise
 var askMom = function() {
   willIGetNewPhone
-    .then(showOff) // chain goes here
+    .then(showOff) // Chain goes here
     .then(function(result) {
-      console.log(fulfilled); // output: 'Hey friend, I have a new black Samsung phone.'
+      console.log(fulfilled); // Output: 'Hey friend, I have a new black Samsung phone.'
     })
     .catch(function(error) {
-      // oops, mom don't buy it
+      // Oops, mom don't buy it
-      console.log(error.message); // output: 'mom is not happy' });
+      console.log(error.message); // Output: 'mom is not happy' });
 };
 ```